Seahawks roster moves signal CB Witherspoon likely out vs. Rams, rookie RB McIntosh to IR

 The Seahawks made a few moves Saturday to set their roster for Sunday’s regular-season opener against the Los Angeles Rams, notably placing rookie running back Kenny McIntosh on injured reserve.

-Seattle also elevated cornerback Artie Burns and linebacker Jon Rhattigan off the practice squad to the active roster for the Rams game.
+Seattle also elevated cornerback Artie Burns and linebacker Jon Rhattigan off the practice squad to the active roster.

 By being elevated, Burns and Rhattigan will almost certainly be active for Sunday’s game.
-And the elevation of Burns sends a further signal that first-round pick Devon Witherspoon will not play as he deals with a hamstring issue that had him limited in practice all week and kept him out of preseason games.
+And the elevation of Burns sends a further signal that first-round pick Devon Witherspoon will not play as he deals with a hamstring issue that limited him in practice all week and kept him out of preseason games.

 Burns has been working as a nickel corner, the spot Witherspoon had been playing, including starting there in the preseason finale against Green Bay.
 Seattle also has last year’s starter at nickel, Coby Bryant, available to play there.

-Coach Pete Carroll said Friday that Witherspoon “can possibly’’ play, but noted the team would play it cautious to avoid the injury getting worse.
+Coach Pete Carroll said Friday that Witherspoon “can possibly’’ play, but noted the team would be cautious to avoid the injury getting worse.

 Rhattigan will likely see time on special teams.